jkb23/Kancl/readme.md

 # TODO

-1. Include DB in minimalist example.
-2. Figure out how to easily run the stack locally (and update readme).
-   1. Modify template and see result immediately.
-   2. Fast to start and stop.
-   3. DB in container (no need for caddy).
-   4. Run Cypress on top of it.
-   5. Use testrig/zoom.js in a CMD app to emulate zoom for local development?
-3. Refactor `controller`.
+1. Refactor `controller`.
+2. Redeploy DB when it was changed - modify caddy-maria-java script to:
+   1. compute hash of scratch files
+   2. compare it with hash file stored in same dir as SQL data
+   3. if it's not there or it's not matching - discard all and re-create
-4. More refactoring?
+3. More refactoring?
 Feedback from others.
-5. Redeploy DB on prod only when DB was changed?
+4. Use testrig/zoom.js in a CMD app to emulate zoom for local development?

 # How to install and use